-To take a closer look at shut-offs—a design element that allows engineers to solve difficult tooling and design issues—let's consider the injection molding of a box.
+To take a closer look at shut-offs—a design element that allows engineers to solve difficult tooling and design issues—let's consider the injection molding of a box-like part, as seen in Figures 1A and 1B.
 The box looks like an A-frame house with four vertical walls and a roof.
 On one of the vertical walls there is a cut out that would resemble a door and on the roof there is a dormer with a window.
-See Figure 1a.

-The A-side is the exterior of our box and the B-side is the interior core.
-Figure 1b is the B-side of the mold.
+The A-side is the exterior of our box (1A) and the B-side is the interior core (1B).
 In order to create the door and dormer window, the faces of the mold must slide past each other until the mold closes where they create a seal which creates a hole in your part.
-These are the shut-offs, shown in red in Figure 1b.
+These are the shut-offs, shown in yellow in Figure 1B.

 Shut-offs Help Create Part Features